VCTLabs/foss-rst-presentations/README.rst

 defense and countermeasures, offering `very well documented`_ processes and tools for this effort.
 Sadly, the software industry as a whole has long been failing to heed this advice, leading to `serious breaches`_ with theft of sensitive data.
-We embedded Linux developers need to step up our security, to avoid our products from becoming this year's security headlines!
+We embedded Linux developers need to step up our security game to keep today's new and bleeding-edge products from becoming tomorrow's security headlines!

 The current mainline kernel includes several access control systems that reduce the risk of bugs escalating into high-level security compromises, such as the